geekyprince/Email-service/README.md

 install all dependencies using requirement.txt
+Modify .env file with your api keys for sendgrid and mailjet.
 Then
 goto project directory and run commands python manage.py migrate python manage.py runserver

-Now,
-Modify .env file with your api keys for sendgrid and mailjet.

 then there are two options
 either do a post request using postman or django browser console as follows: